EU charges Amazon with breaking competition law | DW | 10.11.2020

 EU regulators filed anti-trust charges against Amazon and opened a probe into its e-commerce business practices.
 US e-commerce giant is accused of using data to gain an unfair advantage over sellers using its platform.

-The European Union charged Amazon with breaking antitrust rules on Tuesday, in a major blow to the US retail giant.
+The European Commission charged Amazon with breaking antitrust rules on Tuesday, in a major blow to the US retail giant.

-Amazon has been accused of abusing its control over the company's online marketplace to distort competition and gain an unfair advantage over the online merchants who use Amazon's platform.
+After launching an investigation into the company in July, the EU released its initial results of the probe on Tuesday, saying it alerted Amazon of its findings.

 Margrethe Vestager, European Commission Vice President and bloc's Competition Commissioner, said an initial probe into the company's practices uncovered violations in Germany and France.